 We achieved excellent growth rates in net income in 2006.
-Group net income rose 49 % to \in 330 million.
+Group net income rose 49 % to € 330 million.
 All business segments contributed to this success.
-Group net income includes a total of \in 29 million for one-time expenses as well as for expenses related to the stock option accounting change.
+Group net income includes a total of €26 million for one-time expenses.
 Currency translation had in total no impact.
 Inflation had no significant effect on results of operations in 2006.

-Group earnings before interest, taxes, depreciation and amortization (EBITDA) increased 43 % to \in 1,843 million (2005: \in 1,289 million).
-Group EBIT rose 50 % in constant currency and 49 % at actual exchange rates to \in 1,444 million (2005: \in 969 million).
-EBIT includes a gain of \in 32 million from the divestitures of dialysis clinics in the United States.
+Group earnings before interest, taxes, depreciation and amortization (EBITDA) increased 43 % to € 1.849 million (2005: €1,292 million).
+Group EBIT rose 50% in constant currency and 49 % at actual exchange rates to € 1,443 million (2005: € 967 million).
+EBIT includes a gain of € 32 million from the divestitures of dialysis clinics in the United States.
 The sale was a condition of the US Federal Trade Commission for approval of the Renal Care Group acquisition.
-EBIT also includes a total of \in 44 million for one-time expenses at Fresenius Medical Care, as well as for expenses related to the stock option accounting change.
+EBIT also includes a total of €49 million for one-time expenses at Fresenius Medical Care.